Improwised/kb.repairrabbit.github.io/content/features/appointments.md

 Appointment is an arrangement of assigning service to make your business process systematic and time savvy on specific Time & Place.
 With the help of Appointment, Customer can know/ book the exact date and time for his repair.

 * Creation of  New appointment

 You can generate an Appointment for new customers as well as existing customers.

 New Appointment For New Customers : (underline this title)

-To generate new apoointment for New Customers, First You have to add it, then you will be able to create New Appointment for him.
+To generate new appointment for New Customers, First You have to add it, then you will be able to create New Appointment for him.

 Go to << Appointments
           (Screenshot)